ChCWatson/Portfolio/Class Homework Submissions/Unit 14:  Web Development.md

 2. What are the different parts of an HTTP request?
 ```
-The different parts of an HTTP request consist of a web client, web server and a database.
+The different parts of an HTTP request is the Request Line, Headers, Whitespace.
-The web client is a user's device that communicates with a server to request resources
-from it.The web server queries the resources from the internal serves it is connected to.
-Then the web server sends a response back to the client.
 ```

 3. Which part of an HTTP request is optional?